eldrego/simple-phonebook/README.md

 Create a new MongoDB database.
 Retrieve your URI connection string.
 See examples [here](https://docs.mongodb.com/manual/reference/connection-string/#examples)
 Create your .env file and populate the relevant values based on the sample file .env-sample

-After confirming that your environment meets the above requirements, you can create a new project based on `react-redux-starter-kit` by doing the following:
+After confirming that your environment meets the above requirements, you can create a new project by doing the following:

 ```bash
 $ git clone https://github.com/eldrego/simple-phonebook.git <my-project-name>